1 person killed, others injured in shooting at Florida Walmart

 "This could have been that much more tragic because there were children that had to be evacuated out there, young teenagers that they could have been struck, and we could have been here in sorrow as a community," Zabaleta said.

-Officials haven't identified the suspect who was taken into custody or said what charges he may face.
+Three men were later arrested in connection with the shooting, including the alleged gunman, according to an arrest report.

+Steve Lestin, 25, was arrested and charged with second-degree murder and attempted felony murder, Miami-Dade jail records showed.
+Roberto Dionandre Acevedo, 20, and Jimari Castin Hodge, 21, were arrested and charged with battery.

-Zabaleta said police are still investigating, reviewing surveillance footage and searching for the other four suspects involved in the altercation and shooting, but said police need the public's help to find the other suspects.
+Zabaleta said police are still investigating and reviewing surveillance footage, but said police need the public's help.

 "It's so important that anybody who saw something, heard something, no matter how small you think this information is, let us know," he said.